 Ideally, rinse it a few times (but only use hot water the first time), to ensure you’ve got rid of all the vinegar and/or salt.

 At this point, we’d recommend sanitizing your used aquarium with an antibacterial sanitizer specifically designed for use in aquariums.
-You can pick up these kinds of products at any good pet store or aquarium supply store.
+You can pick up these kinds of products at any good pet store.

 Depending on the sanitizer used, you’ll probably have to rinse your tank once more.
 But, again refer to the instructions on your specific brand of aquarium sanitizer.